 People with Type 1.5 diabetes are usually diagnosed after they reach 30 years of age.
-Because they are older when the symptoms develop than is typical for someone with Type 1 diabetes and because initially their pancreases still produce some insulin, people with Type 1.5 diabetes are often misdiagnosed with Type 2 diabetes.
+People with Type 1.5 diabetes are often misdiagnosed with Type 2 diabetes as they’re often older when the symptoms develop than is typical for someone with Type 1 diaebtes and initially their pancreases still produces some insulin.
 Around 15-20% of people diagnosed with Type 2 diabetes may actually have Type 1.5 diabetes.

 Initially, Type 1.5 diabetes can often be managed by controlling blood sugar levels with a healthy diet, regular exercise and, possibly, oral medications.
 But as the body gradually loses its ability to produce insulin, it will eventually require insulin injections.